cabird/AI_where_it_matters/manually_coded_reports/report-data_quality_risk_code_review_pull_requests.md

-# Report of Qualitative Analysis for Code Review Pull Requests (Category: Quality Risk)
+# Qualitative Analysis for Code Review/Pull Requests
+# Category: Quality & Risk Management

-This document is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Code Review Pull Requests within the Quality Risk category.
+This document is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Code Review/Pull Requests (Quality & Risk Management).
 I preserved the research team’s theme and code labels, integrated participant quotes, and analyzed patterns and tensions to produce actionable design implications for AI tools in this space.

 ---